rhantz/summarize-wine-reviews/README.md

 **1. Query all wine reviews of a given variant up to the described ceiling.**

 For prospective customers, I figured one would first want to view wines broadly by category.
-Later, diving into specific wines potentially recommended by the summary
+Later, diving into specific wines potentially recommended by the summary.

 **2. Format each review alongside the specific name of the wine being reviewed**